The magnetic field radiated from an antenna is produced by which electrical property?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-The magnetic field radiated from an antenna is specifically produced by the flow of current.
-When alternating current (AC) flows through the antenna, it creates a magnetic field around the antenna due to Ampère's circuital law, which describes how magnetic fields are generated by electric currents.
-The direction and magnitude of the magnetic field vary with the changes in current, particularly in an AC signal.
+The magnetic field radiated from an antenna is produced primarily by current.
+When alternating current flows through the antenna, it generates a time-varying magnetic field around the conductor.
+This phenomenon is described by Ampère's law, which states that a magnetic field is produced by an electric current.
+The strength and direction of this magnetic field depend on the intensity and direction of the current flow.

 Subscribe